with streamflow discharge 9%

-Weather on the river today will be isolated snow showers before 8am, then a slight chance of snow showers after noon. mostly cloudy, with a high near 45. west southwest wind 5 to 10 mph becoming north northeast in the afternoon. chance of precipitation is 20%.
+Weather on the river today will be a 30 percent chance of showers and thunderstorms, mainly between 2pm and 4pm. mostly sunny, with a high near 82. east southeast wind 5 to 15 mph becoming west southwest in the afternoon.

 Temps are expected to range between